I wrote an article two years ago on how to move your WordPress website, which has been one of my most popular posts.

 - On the old site, install the Migration Notice plugin.
 I’ve had a lot of clients get confused about which backend they are supposed to post new content to, so if you aren’t deleting the dev environment immediately this prevents that issue.

-- Make sure you’ve removed searchreplacedb2.php.
+- Make sure you’ve removed the Search Replace tool.
 This was mentioned in #4, but deserves reiterating (thanks WPExplorer).

 - Update file permissions of wp-content directory.
 If you’re using WPEngine, they’ve added a super useful button “Reset File Permissions” in their WPEngine page of your WordPress backend.